Localization

 Setting the Locale

-Prop Name | Type | Description |
+| Prop Name | Type | Description |

 locale | Locale | Set the locale.
-Default is en-US . |
+Default is en-US. |

-// import the locale object
+// Import the locale object

 import { es } from "react-day-picker/locale";

-<DayPicker locale={es} />; // Set the locale to Spanish
+<DayPicker locale={es} />;

 You can customize the locale by passing an object with the desired translations.
-Use the defaultLocale
+Use the defaultLocale object for the default translation values.

 import { DayPicker, defaultLocale } from "react-day-picker";